 Factual error: It's mentioned that the British and New Zealanders turned the Americans away.
 This is untrue - the Americans stayed with both for a time until it was decided that they would be safer with the Canadians.

 Continuity mistake: Ben Affleck gets into a 280s Mercedes driven by the Canadian Ambassador.
 The front screen wipers on the car are original silver chrome style and fit the screen.
 When they arrive at his house the wipers have now changed to much shorter modern style wipers, are black, and are the very latest frameless style first introduced in the early 2000's by Bosch.

-New this month Plot hole: Just after the scene in which the Embassy gates crash open allowing floods of Iranians in, the Embassy shreds/incinerates as many sensitive files as they can.
+Plot hole: Just after the scene in which the Embassy gates crash open allowing floods of Iranians in, the Embassy shreds/incinerates as many sensitive files as they can.
 In the scene where the power goes out, as well as the incinerator, the two characters decide the remaining trolley load of files should be shredded with a shredder, which needs electricity to work.